 For More Information on Weight Gain in Pregnancy

-For more information, Check out the Weight Gain section in Ch 7 of my book, Real Food for Pregnancy for a nuanced, non-judgemental, evidence-based discussion on prenatal weight gain.
+If you are currently pregnant, check out the Weight Gain section in Ch 7 of my book, Real Food for Pregnancy for a nuanced, non-judgemental, evidence-based discussion on prenatal weight gain.

-I’ve also written a blog post on Intermittent Fasting and whether it is a good or bad idea during pregnancy, as many who are concerned with excessive weight gain consider fasting and have asked me about this topic.⠀⠀
+I’ve also written a blog post on Intermittent Fasting and whether it is a good or bad idea during pregnancy, as many who are concerned with excessive weight gain consider fasting and have asked me about this topic.

-Before you go, I’d love to hear from you.⠀⠀⠀
+Before you go, I’d love to hear from you.

 Did your prenatal healthcare provider discuss prenatal weight gain with you?
 Did you like the way it was discussed or not?
 How so?